Palliative care stories

 Read about these people’s experience with palliative care:

 I was first diagnosed with bowel cancer two years ago.
 I had a year of intensive treatment and thought I was in remission, but then a PET scan revealed advanced cancer.

 The oncologist recommended another seven months of chemotherapy treatment.
-I faced the medicalisation of my life again.
 The treatment is palliative – it is trying to stop the cancer spreading further.

 My main worry was transport: “How will I get to hospital for all these appointments?”
 My husband is 89 and can drive only in the local area.
 Our children are all working and I wanted to lessen the impact on them.

 The local community care service put me in touch with a volunteer palliative care group.
 The volunteers are marvellous.
-They drive me to all my appointments, but also offer mentoring, succour and friendship.
+They drive me to all my appointments, but also offer mentoring, comfort and friendship.

 I’ve used many of the hospital services as well.
-My oncologist arranged a meeting with the counsellor, who helped enormously when I felt overwhelmed.
+My oncologist arranged a meeting with the counsellor.
 The social worker gave me practical advice, and the occupational therapist modified our home to suit my illness.
 My spiritual needs are met by the chaplain, and I know the palliative care coordinator will be there to help me.

 I’d like people with advanced cancer to know that there are a myriad of services.
 You only have to ask; you are not alone.

 My husband had been having treatment for lung cancer for around eight months when he got very ill, very quickly.
 When the oncologist and nurses started talking about palliative care I was terrified … I wasn’t ready for my husband to die.

 It is so important that someone knowledgeable about palliative care explains what it is.
 Our cancer care team talked about how palliative care could make my husband’s life easier and more meaningful.
 I found it so useful to know that help was available when I needed it.